KevinScripts2024/AndroidCore-V1/README.md

 **This only has few basic custom functions which isn't good if you want to make Android Executor..**

-Addresses can be located on ``roblox/lib/update.hpp`` which can be used to update this executor.
+Addresses is outdated and can be located on ``roblox/lib/update.hpp`` which can be used to update this executor.